EricYJA/Analog-ECC-height-profile-methods/docs/installation.md

 | `cmake.define.HIGHS_INCLUDE_ROOT` | Include root containing `highs/Highs.h` |
 | `cmake.define.HIGHS_LIBRARY` | Full path to the HiGHS library |

-A locally compiled wheel links to the installed native libraries; it is not a portable, bundled native release.
-Keep those libraries available after installation.
-If import fails, the raised error includes the original loader message and suggested build flags.
-Native Linux builds are covered by CI; other native toolchains may need explicit dependency and compiler paths.
+Keep native libraries and their runtimes available after installation.
+If a backend cannot be imported, the error includes the original loader message and suggested installation flags.
+Check that its libraries are installed and discoverable by your operating system.

 ## Migrate an older native installation